QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning

 \section{Abstract}

-Federated learning aims at conducting inference when data are decentralised and locally stored on several clients, under two main constraints: data ownership and communication overhead.
-In this paper, we address these issues under the Bayesian paradigm.
-To this end, we propose a novel Markov chain Monte Carlo algorithm coined \texttt{QLSD} built upon quantised versions of stochastic gradient Langevin dynamics.
-To improve performance in a big data regime, we introduce variance-reduced alternatives of our methodology referred to as \texttt{QLSD}$^\star$ and \texttt{QLSD}$^{++}$.
-We provide both non-asymptotic and asymptotic convergence guarantees for the proposed algorithms and illustrate their benefits on several federated learning benchmarks.
+The objective of Federated Learning (FL) is to perform statistical inference for data which are decentralised and stored locally on networked clients.
+FL raises many constraints which include privacy and data ownership, communication overhead, statistical heterogeneity, and partial client participation.
+In this paper, we address these problems in the framework of the Bayesian paradigm.
+To this end, we propose a novel federated Markov Chain Monte Carlo algorithm, referred to as Quantised Langevin Stochastic Dynamics which may be seen as an extension to the FL setting of Stochastic Gradient Langevin Dynamics, which handles the communication bottleneck using gradient compression.
+To improve performance, we then introduce variance reduction techniques, which lead to two improved versions coined \texttt{QLSD}$^\star$ and \texttt{QLSD}$^{++}$.
+We give both non-asymptotic and asymptotic convergence guarantees for the proposed algorithms.
+We illustrate their performances using various Bayesian Federated Learning benchmarks.

-\section{Introduction}

-In the modern big data era, it has become commonplace to acquire and process a large amount of data at the edge nodes of a network.
-These nodes are typically devices (coined \emph{clients}), such as IoT sensors or mobiles, coordinated by a central \emph{server} \cite{KairouzFL,Rashidi09,Huang20,Garcia20,Pantelopoulos20}.
-This rapid progress in data acquisition and storage has contributed to bring out new paradigms regarding the access to the data and their use in machine learning.
-First, communication overhead is limited in many scenarios.
-For example, upload bandwidth is in most cases limited to 1 MB/s or less \cite{mcmahan17}.
-This is in contrast to traditional distributed machine learning where computational costs dominate.
-A second prime concern in this context is data ownership \cite{WhiteHousereport2012} which presupposes a restricted access to the data stored on each client.
+\section{INTRODUCTION}

+A paradigm shift has occurred with \emph{Federated Learning} (FL) \citep{mcmahan2017communication,kairouzFL}.
+In FL, multiple entities (called clients) which own locally stored data collaborate in learning a ``global'' model which can then be ``adapted'' to each client.
+In the canonical FL, this task is coordinated by a central server.
+The initial focus of FL was on mobile and edge device applications, but recently there has been a surge of interest in applying the FL framework to other scenarios; in particular, those involving a small number of trusted clients (\emph{e.g.} multiple organisations, enterprises, or other stakeholders).

+FL has become one of the most active areas of artificial intelligence research over the past 5 years.
+FL differs significantly from the classical (distributed) ML setup \citep{mcmahan2017communication}: the storage, computational, and communication capacities of each client vary amongst each other.
+This poses considerable challenges to successfully deal with many constraints raised by (i) partial client participation (\emph{e.g.} in mobile applications, a client is not always active); (ii) communication bottleneck (clients are communication-constrained with limited bandwidth usage); (iii) model update synchronisation and merging.